bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Today
+* Bobtail Yearlings
-* Fix browser back button isues
+    * Have back to essays at top
-    * For *all* the websites
+    * Keep essays selected
-* Bobtail Method brief description
+* Bobtail Method responsive layout
+* All websites share same footer
 * BYCombo: Bobtail Yearlings page
-* Bobtail Yearlings
-    * Medium font?
+* How not to be an indie tyrant

 # TODO
 * Accountant!